Peekaey/dunst-brightnessctl-wrapper/README.md

-# Wrapper for dunst & brightnessctl - WIP
+# Wrapper for dunst & brightnessctl

 Small python program that uses brightnessctl and dunst to adjust the brightness of the display as well as provide a system notification upon increase/decrease of the brightness.